SINC: Spatial Composition of 3D Human Motions for Simultaneous Action Generation: Additional Quantitative Evaluation

 \section{Additional Quantitative Evaluation}

-We report quantitative results when evaluating with various conjunction words (Section~\ref{subsec:supmat:conjunction}), when evaluating on the full validation set for completeness (Section~\ref{subsec:supmat:full_test_set}), and finally when using various TEMOS models to compute the TEMOS score (Section~\ref{subsec:supmat:different_temos_scores}).
+We report quantitative results when evaluating with various conjunction words (Section~\ref{subsec:supmat:conjunction}), when using various TEMOS models to compute the TEMOS score (Section~\ref{subsec:supmat:different_temos_scores}), \cam{when evaluating the diversity and multimodality metrics (Section~\ref{subsec:supmat:diversity})}, and, when evaluating on the full validation set for completeness (Section~\ref{subsec:supmat:full_test_set}).